skramm/cpphtmltags/manual.md

 td.addAttrib( AT_COLSPAN, 3 );
 ```

-Beware, for 'file-type' objects, you can add attributes but only before opening the tag:
+Beware, for 'file-type' tags, you can add attributes but only before opening the tag:
 ```C++
 Httag td( std::cout, HT_TD );
 td.addAttrib( AT_COLSPAN, 3 );  // fine